Climbing in the natural environment

 Some venues might ask for a disclaimer or waiver to be signed for each person taking part in the activity.
 This is something which parents or carers must sign on behalf of their child.
 You can do this along with the consent form.
 Parents or carers should be given sufficient information from the provider along with the waiver so they can make an informed decision to sign it or not.
 Leaders can only sign disclaimers and waivers for their own personal participation.

-The instructor must ensure:
+The instructor must make sure:

-• Helmets are worn
+• Helmets are worn.

-• You have access permissions where appropriate and any seasonal restrictions are followed
+• You have access permissions where appropriate and any seasonal restrictions are followed.

-• You avoid any rock formations with recognised archaeological, geological or wildlife interests
+• You avoid any rock formations with recognised archaeological, geological or wildlife interests.

 • That the equipment is provided by the professional body running the activity.

-If any participants are under the age of 18, the provider must be licenced by the Adventurous Activities Licencing Authority.
-You can verify the quality of a provider by checking it has one of the following endorsements: Adventuremark or LotC Quality Badge for Adventure.AALA and LotC are not applicable in Northern Ireland, but Adventuremark is a suitable adventure activity accreditation scheme for Northern Ireland.
+You can verify the quality of a provider by checking it has one of the following endorsements: Adventuremark or LotC Quality Badge for Adventure.
+AALA and LotC are not applicable in Northern Ireland, but Adventuremark is a suitable adventure activity accreditation scheme for Northern Ireland.
 Or you can ask your local outdoor activities adviser to recommend an approved provider.

 Helmets must be worn by all participants in this activity.